ritschmaster/b3/README.md

 Afterwards you may install b3 - depending on your MinGW environment - by performing:

     make install

+If you are unsatisfied with b3 you may uninstall it again:

+    make uninstall

 ### On Fedora Linux (64 bit)